Defensive Block - Game related

 2. Two defending yellows enter the area.
-The blue team keeps possession and attempt to pass the ball to the opposite red team.
+The blue team keeps possession and attempts to pass the ball to the opposite red team.
 They can pass across after 4 or more passes.

 3. The defending yellow team makes play predictable.
-The two players inside the end zone press the ball while the other three cover and balance and block passing lanes.
+The two players inside the end zone press the ball while the other three cover, balance, and block passing lanes.
 They move into one half of the middle zone and work as a defensive unit behind the ball.

 4. The ball cannot go above head height.

-5. The team that loses the ball, becomes the defenders.
+5. The team that loses the ball becomes the defender.